Oddy Testing and Conservation‑Led Display Case Design

 3. Integrated Conservation Engineering

-Oddy Test results directly influence:
+Oddy Test results influence:

-- Joint and fixing strategies
+• Joint designs and fixing methods

-- Seal design and air‑tightness levels
+• Seal design and appropriate levels of air-tightness

-- Surface finishes and coatings
+• Surface finishes and protective coatings